 Prevention is definitely better than cure when it comes to any form of illness or injury.
-Here are a number of suggestions for rest breaks and stretching exercises for you to try while working at the computer.
-Make sure that you relax and perform the exercises gently.
-You should stop immediately if you feel any discomfort.
+Here are a number of suggestions for rest breaks and stretching exercises for you to try while working

 Rests and Breaks

 - Take a rest break away from the computer for 5 to 10 minutes every hour. - Active rest during a break with some other type of activity, such as walking or stretching, is more beneficial than passive rest - get up off your chair and walk to the printer to collect those print jobs! - Vary activities where possible interspersing computer tasks with non-computer tasks. - Try to limit computer time to 5 hours per day break this time up into segments.